antlr/grammars-v4/sql/postgresql/README.md

 # Issues

-* There are two warnings from the Antlr Tool in the parser grammar (`rule stmt_case contains an optional block with at least one alternative that can match an empty string` and `rule stmt_return contains an optional block with at least one alternative that can match an empty string`).
 * There are two warnings from the Antlr Tool in the lexer grammar (`non-fragment lexer rule AfterEscapeStringConstantMode_NotContinued can match the empty string` and `non-fragment lexer rule AfterEscapeStringConstantWithNewlineMode_NotContinued can match the empty string`).
 * The grammar is ambiguous.